tolomea/django-beanstalk-worker/README.md

 if settings.BEANSTALK_WORKER:
     urlpatterns.append(url(r"^tasks/", include("beanstalk_worker.urls")))
 ```

+This will add the URLS `/tasks/task/` and `/tasks/cron`.
+You can move the base of these URL's if you do so other instructions on this page will need updating appropriately.

 DO NOT include these URL's in a production web server, only the worker.

 For test and development you won't have seperate web and worker machines so always include the URL's.